zappan/mean-boilerplate/README.md

 * `$ grunt release` - production build

-Results of debug and release builds are compiled client-side assets that are put in `/dist` directory, and also copied to `server/public` for Express app.
+Results of debug and release builds are compiled client-side assets that are put in `dist/` directory, and also copied to `server/public/` for Express app.

-That allows the flexibility of CI and deployment automation, which may publish assets to CDN and use reverse proxy (or some other method) for serving those static files without actually hitting the Express app, with Express app always ready to serve those assets as well.
+That allows the flexibility of CI and deployment automation, which may publish assets to CDN and use reverse proxy (or some other method) for serving those static files without actually hitting the Express app, with having Express app ready to serve those assets as well.